baverso/2048mail/README.md

-# 2048mail
+# Quillo

-2048mail is an automated email responder agent that leverages OpenAI's API, the Gmail API, and LangChain to analyze, categorize, and generate responses for incoming emails.
+Quillo is an automated email responder agent that leverages OpenAI's API, the Gmail API, and LangChain to analyze, categorize, and generate responses for incoming emails.
 The agent orchestrates a sequential pipeline using LangChain's **SequentialChain**, integrating multiple tasks such as summarizing emails, determining if a response is needed, categorizing emails, and drafting responses.
 It also employs memory modules to maintain historical email context and a vector database (e.g., Pinecone) for contextual retrieval via semantic search.

 ## Project Structure

 ```
-MailMaestroAI/
+root/
 ├── README.md           # Project documentation and setup instructions
 ├── agents              # Scripts for agents (sequential chain implementations, etc.)
 ├── config              # Credentials for the Gmail API and OpenAI API